Questions and Answers

 May we meet with John Rex Endowment staff before we submit a letter of intent?
 (Posted: 3/28/2014)

-Interested parties are welcome to email or call our Program Associate, Gladys Hairston, with specific questions.
+Interested parties are welcome to email or call our Program Officer, Gladys Hairston, with specific questions.
 Either she or our Program Director, Kate Shirah, will respond within a timely manner.
 However, program staff do not meet with individuals to discuss a project idea at the letter of intent stage of the application process.

 Review Of Applications